jdiaz-dev/athvio-nutrition-backend/doc/anticancer-mechanisms.md

 4. Inhibition of Apoptosis
 - Cancer cells often adapt to oxidative stress by suppressing programmed cell death, allowing them to survive longer.

+## question
+- how to works one anti-inflamatory effect
+- how to works selective toxicity